mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 *Ze* is “this.”
 That *nyo*, “thusness,” is something existent right now, right here.
 That is called *this*.
 So *nyoze* is translated as *thusness*, or *suchness* sometimes.
 So *nyoze* is what is, just *is*, of itself.

 So that is the place where all living beings coexist in peace, and ... synchronize with each other in peace and harmony.
-That is *sho*, “realization.”
+That is *shō*, “realization.”

-So that *sho*, the consummation of being, is not [something] you try to manifest.
+So that *shō*, the consummation of being, is not [something] you try to manifest.
 No, you cannot do it, because this is exactly the *ultimate* state of existence.
 You don't know [it].
 But the unique way is to let it manifest by virtue of making your water clear or calm.
 Or, practically speaking, you really devote yourself to do something thoroughly, with sincere heart, *exactly* do it: then, the consummation of being comes out, emerges from [that] naturally.
 That is our practice.

 But we always try to get that truth or consummation of being.
 We try to get it.
 That's why we say, “By practice, let's attain enlightenment.”
 That makes you *more* confused.
 It's pretty hard to get such enlightenment.
 Of course you can attain enlightenment, but that enlightenment is the first or second enlightenment I mentioned: *kaku* or *satori*.
 Still *kaku* and *satori* are nothing but a human experience, limited by individualities.
 So it's not universal.
 Universal enlightenment is the state of being free from individual experience called *kaku*, awakening, or *satori*.
 According to Buddha's term, it is called *nirvana*.
 Nirvana.
-So *nirvana* corresponds to *sho*: proof, or verification.
+So *nirvana* corresponds to *shō*: proof, or verification.

 So *nirvana* is a place where all kinds of experience of highest spiritual life are melted into.
 That is called nirvana.
 In other words, all kinds of the highest level of spiritual life is liberated.
 And then it is called *nirvana*.
 That is called *total liberation*.

-So that's why ... even though you don't experience this *sho*, the actualizing the consummation of being, even though you don't experience the ultimate nature of existence... as best as we can, we try to approach it, we try to come near to it.
+So that's why ... even though you don't experience this *shō*, the actualizing the consummation of being, even though you don't experience the ultimate nature of existence... as best as we can, we try to approach it, we try to come near to it.
 In many ways – psychologically, intellectually – in many ways we try [to] see even a dim image.
 As close as you can, you try to approach.
 That is our study.

 And then, [...] to touch directly the ultimate nature of [your self] is your responsibility, your business.
 Your responsibility, so-called ... flow of activities – when you are exactly in the continuous flow of activities, and then you are there, exactly.
 [But] consciousness always slips off this flow of activities, and analyzes, synthesizes, so that's why it's pretty hard to touch directly.